cakephp/docs/en/plugins.rst

 Linking to assets in plugins
 ----------------------------

-You can use the :term:`plugin-syntax` when linking to plugin assets using the :php:class:`Cake\\View\\Helper\\HtmlHelper`'s script, image, or css methods::
+You can use the :term:`plugin syntax` when linking to plugin assets using the :php:class:`Cake\\View\\Helper\\HtmlHelper`'s script, image, or css methods::

     // Generates a url of /contact_manager/css/styles.css